 Suliburk says post-operative scarring is minimal and patients should expect a timely recovery.

 “People can expect to return to work within one to two weeks after surgery.
 We then see patients for a post-operative check-up within one to three weeks.
-Patients should follow up with an endocrinologist every six months, as they will provide guidance on replacing thyroid function with hormones.”
+Patients should follow up with an endocrinologist within six weeks of surgery and then every six months, as they will provide guidance on replacing thyroid function with hormones and testing to ensure no cancer has returned.”

 Suliburk says a range of minimally invasive therapies are on the horizon to treat thyroid cancer at Baylor.

 “For people with masses less than a centimeter, we’re in the process of developing non-operative management where only surveillance is used,” he said.
-“We are also developing a therapy where ethanol would be used to shrink tumors.”
+“We have scarless surgery removal techniques which allows us to perform the surgery without any incision on the neck whatsoever.
+Finally, we are also developing a therapy where for appropriate patients we will be able to use a needle based probe to ablate a lesion in the clinic setting without the need for invasive surgery.”

 To visit the Endocrine Surgery Clinic at Baylor, call 713-798-2262 or schedule an appointment online.